cirosantilli/linux-cheat/ctags/README.md

 Can be modified with `-h`.

-#tag file format
+#Tag file format

     "%s\t%s\t/%s/\t%s\n", <identifier>, <filename>, <pattern>, <extension-field>

 -   identifier: the id of the object

 -   filename: file in which it is located

 -   pattern:

-    ex command to find that line in the file.
+    Command to find that line in the file.

     May be either a regex (`-N`, default) or a line number (`-n`).